 Automated and Predictive Threat Hunting

-AI has revolutionized the process of threat hunting, which used to be a manual, expert-driven, slow operation.
+AI has transformed the threat-hunting process, which used to be a manual, expert-driven, slow operation.
 The major changes focused on:

 - Risk-Based Scoring: AI evaluates the risk for identities, devices, and sessions by scoring their behavior, anomalies, and known threat indicators.